mlangstrof/mlangstrof.github.io/content/en/technology/diagram-as-code/index.md

 - The DaC language is clear and condensed

 ## How can you use it?
 Let's delve deeper.
-Mingrammer is fairly easy to set up.
+Mingrammer is fairly straightforward to set up.
 On Windows, ensure you have Python version 3.7 or above installed, along with Graphviz, which the Diagrams library uses to create graphics.
 So the instructions boil down to this:
 1. Download [Graphviz](https://graphviz.gitlab.io/download/), extract the archive, and (if you don't export it to a standard program folder), add the location of the graphviz/bin path to the Windows *PATH* environment variable
 2. Install the Python Diagrams library
 ```